-102km is the distance goal for Pacer’s UNHCR: Step With Refugees Challenge.
-We’re challenging Pacers to walk 102km in November and December 2019, but what does 102km really look like in distance, steps, and calories burned?
+As part of Pacer’s UNHCR: Step With Refugees Challenge, we challenged Pacers to walk 102km in November and December 2019.
+What does that 102km really look like in distance, steps, and calories burned?
+Even if you didn’t join the challenge, 102km is still an amazing goal that you can try for any month that you choose.
 Here’s a breakdown on how far you’ll go, how many steps you’ll take, and how many calories you’ll burn while helping to raise awareness of UNHCR and the work it does to help refugees around the world.

 For more information on UNHCR: